-Let’s look at three examples for three different investors contributing $5,000 each to their TFSAs over the past seven years:
+Let’s look at three examples for three different investors contributing $5,000 each to their TFSAs over the past twelve years:

-Investor C is comfortable with more risk in her portfolio and places a larger portion in equity or stock mutual funds.
+Investor C is comfortable with more risk in her portfolio and places a larger portion in equity or stock investment funds.
 She has a longer term outlook and is attempting to accumulate more money for her retirement.
-Her portfolio averages a rate of growth of 8% annually and grows to $44,614 for a gain of $9,614 or 844% greater than investor A.
+Her portfolio averages a rate of growth of 8% annually and grows to $94,855 for a gain of $34,855 or 10X greater than investor A.

 Although RRSPs remain the primary savings tool for people accumulating money for retirement, TFSAs are the ideal investment vehicle for people who will either be in the same tax bracket in retirement as they are in their working life or wish to be able to enjoy their money in retirement without having to share that joy with the Canada Revenue Agency (CRA).

 TFSAs are valuable investment tools, If you have one, congratulations.
 If it isn’t providing you with a reasonable rate of growth, consider other possibilities.
-If you have yet to start a TFSA, don’t worry yet.
-You likely have $41,000 of unused room that is currently increasing at $10,000 annually.
-Start small if you must but take advantage of the power of long-term compound interest.
+If you have yet to start a TFSA, don’t worry, you likely have $75,500 of unused room that is currently increasing at $6,000 annually.
+Start small if you must, but take advantage of the power of long-term compound interest.
 After all, who doesn’t want something that is tax-free?